Koreatown, Toronto: History

 The section of Bloor Street west of Bathurst Street was heavily populated by people from Central and South America prior to the influx of Korean immigrants in the late-1960s and 1970s.
 Prior to this influx, the Korean population in Toronto was approximately 100 in 1966.
-However, by the 1970s, the Korean population in the city grew to roughly 10,000, with most settling Bloor Street.
+However, by the 1970s, the Korean population in the city grew to roughly 10,000, with most settling near Bloor Street.

 The adoption of a more liberal immigration policy by the Canadian government in 1967 led to an influx of Korean immigrants, many of whom settled in the Toronto area.
 Many of them settled in the Bloor and Bathurst area, with a small Korean business neighbourhood developed along Bloor Street, centred on the intersection of Bloor and Manning Avenue.
 Restaurants, bakeries, gift shops, grocery stores, and travel agencies began to open up, most of which catered to the Korean-Canadian community.
-Today, although many Koreans work in the region, very few Koreans in fact live in Koreatown.
+Today, although many Koreans work in the area, very few Koreans in fact live in Koreatown.